semeniuta/visionfuncs/README.md

-# VisionCG
+# visionfuncs

-VisionCG is a Python library providing a collection of common computer vision functions (based on OpenCV and NumPy) and computational graphs built from these functions (executable using EPypes).
+`visionfuncs` is a Python library providing a collection of functions realizing common computer vision functionality, based on OpenCV and NumPy.

 ## Dependencies

  * OpenCV
  * NumPy
+ * SciPy
- * EPypes
+ * Pandas

 ## Similar and related libraries